SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 You must change this configuration if you refactor your code, rename, or move the class implementing `org.sonar.api.Plugin`.
 The property `<pluginApiMinVersion>` also guarantees compatibility with the SonarQube instance you target.
 To determine the appropriate plugin API version, see [the plugin API compatibility documentation](https://github.com/SonarSource/sonar-plugin-api/?tab=readme-ov-file#compatibility).

+Starting with sonar-java 7.30, you must also include the `requiredForLanguages` property, indicating that your custom plugin will be available for projects using Java.
+Failing to do so will result in your plugin crashing upon initialization when analyzing a project containing no Java code.
+Your plugin will only be run when the analyzed project contains Java code.

 ```xml
 <plugin>
   <groupId>org.sonarsource.sonar-packaging-maven-plugin</groupId>